django-community-amateur-radio/w2d-announcement/README.md

 #### Can SWLs participate?

 SWLs (short-wave listeners, those who enjoy listening but either aren't licensed amateurs to transmit, or choose not to) can ask for a certificate as well if they wish.
 Give us a short log of what you're hearing, the UTC time/date and frequency and we'll confirm your reception of our signals as long as they compare with our logs.

+#### How is Django used in Amateur Radio?

+The site [DXHeat](https://www.dxheat.com) is powered by Django [reference](https://dh1tw.de/dxheat-com-is-online/).

+If you know of others, please let us know about them to update the list!

+#### What is Amateur Radio?

+It's easier to say it's not like being a DJ of your own music station, but aside from that you can choose your own adventure whether that be "chasing DX" (trying to make contact with distant countries), communicating locally with friends and family, experimenting with building your own equipment, or many other sub-hobbies.
+The American Radio Relay League can provide more info https://www.arrl.org/what-is-ham-radio

 #### I'd like to get licensed